-Alphard (Alpha Hydrae) has an apparent visual magnitude of +2.0, making it the brightest star in Hydra, the largest of the 88 recognized constellations.
+Alphard (Alpha Hydrae) is an orange-colored star that has an apparent visual magnitude of +2.0, making it the brightest star in Hydra, the largest of the 88 recognized constellations.
 Alphard is at the midway point to becoming a bright giant star, and it is the third biggest star of this type known, after Betelgeuse and R Doradus.

 • Constellation: Hydra